A Confusion of Princes: Plot summary

 The story introduces Khemri, a Prince, as he finishes his training and reaches adulthood.
-Khmeri believes he is destined for a life of luxury and freedom, however, within moments of leaving his home, he barely manages to survive several assassination attempts with the help of his first priest, called the Master of Assassins.
-The Master of Assassins tells him that he is in grave danger because princes are vulnerable to true death before they are able to link in to the Imperial Mind.
-The Imperial Mind is the supreme commander of the Empire, but it cannot see its subjects unless they link with it.
+Khmeri believes he is destined for a life of luxury and freedom, however, within moments of leaving his home, he barely manages to survive several assassination attempts with the help of his first priest; his Master of Assassins.
+The Master of Assassins, named Haddad, tells him that he is in grave danger because princes are vulnerable to true death before they are able to link in to the Imperial Mind.
+The Emperor, through the Imperial Mind is the supreme commander of the Empire, but it cannot see its subjects unless they link with it.
 Khemri and the Master of Assassins then set out for the nearest conduit to the Imperial Mind to make Khemri less vulnerable.
 The nearest conduit is on Kwanantil 9, a planet that is used as a training base by the Imperial Navy.
-The prince is upset that in order to access the Conduit, he must first enlist in the Imperial Navy and tie himself down.
+The prince is upset that in order to access the Conduit, he must first enlist in the Imperial forces.